Scoring functions for docking: Prerequisites

 The above information yields the three-dimensional structure of the complex.
 Based on this structure, the scoring function can then estimate the strength of the association between the two molecules in the complex using one of the methods outlined below.
-Finally the scoring function itself may be used to help predict both the binding mode and the active conformation of the small molecule in the complex, or alternatively a simpler and computationally faster function may be utilised within the docking run.
+Finally the scoring function itself may be used to help predict both the binding mode and the active conformation of the small molecule in the complex, or alternatively a simpler and computationally faster function may be utilized within the docking run.

 Classes

 There are four general classes of scoring functions: